ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 Consider a mainstream server operating in the United States.
 The total product carbon footprint is approximately 5,657 kg CO2e.
 Of this, 69.5% (3,932 kg CO2e) is attributed to operational emissions.
 Amortising the operational emissions over the expected 4-year life span, the annual operational emissions can be allocated as approximately 983 kg CO2e per year.

-The PCF assumes an annual Typical Energy Consumption (TEC) value of 1,605 kWh for this server model, based on modeling using the HPE Power Advisor tool and assuming 30% utilisation, 24/7 operation, and PUE values from industry sources.
+The PCF assumes an annual Typical Energy Consumption (TEC) value of 1,605 kWh for this server model, based on modelling using the HPE Power Advisor tool and assuming 30% utilisation, 24/7 operation, and PUE values from industry sources.

 Consider the server operates at a higher utilisation than assumed by the manufacturer.
-Assuming a linear relationship between load and utilisation (which does not always hold true), the [SPECpower benchmark summary](https://www.spec.org/power_ssj2008/results/res2018q3/power_ssj2008-20180828-00850.html) for a similar mainstream HPE ProLiant DL380 Gen10 server suggests an average power draw of 237W.
+Assuming a linear relationship between load and utilisation (which does not always hold true), the [SPEC Power benchmark summary](https://www.spec.org/power_ssj2008/results/res2018q3/power_ssj2008-20180828-00850.html) for a similar mainstream HPE ProLiant DL380 Gen10 server suggests an average power draw of 237W.
 Using the high-level approach as discussed above, and assuming 24/7 operation, this results in an estimated annual energy consumption of approximately 2,076 kWh.
 This is higher than the quoted TEC, which is to be expected due to higher utilisation.

 Consider this server is actually operating in Europe in a data centre with a PUE of 1.6[^pue].
 Using an average [carbon intensity](/glossary#carbon-intensity) factor for Europe (0.328 kg CO2e per kWh in 2022)[^ember], annual operational emissions can be estimated to be approximately 1,089 kg CO2e per year.

 The variability between the estimates highlights the impact of using different assumptions and data sources when estimating operational emissions.
-It underscores the importance of cross-referencing values and clarifying assumptions made by manufacturers to ensure accurate and consistent emissions reporting.
+This variation emphasises the need to clearly understand the assumptions made by manufacturers in order to ensure emissions reporting is accurate and consistent.

 ## References